-Grade 10-12 Est. Fee \$10 Credit 1 Year Prerequisite: Phys.
+Year Credit 1 Grade 10-12 Est. Fee \$10 Prerequisite: Phys.
 Science or H. Phys.
-Science, and Algebra I. 7 Periods or equivalent.
+Science, Biology and Algebra I. 7 Periods or equivalent.

 Chemistry is a lecture- laboratory course that focuses on methods and techniques of measurements and problem solving as pertaining to atoms and chemical reactions.
 To better understand the invisible world of atoms mathematical problem solving skills are used throughout the year in chemistry.
 The most frequently used method of problem solving are factor-label unit conversions, solving formulas for variables (basic algebra) and stoichiometry.
 Concepts of atomic structure and the organization of the periodic table serve as a basis for the understanding of the periodicity of matter and predicting chemical activity.
 Laboratory experiments are used to further emphasize the concepts which are taught and further develop skills of observation and data analysis.
-Due to the challenging nature of the subject material, students taking this course are required to attend a mandatory make up/ review session on alternating Fridays during commons.